kwlwman2/Plot_Stock_Price/README.md

 ## Solution
   This incentive really drives me to create a chart on which the trading period can be fully *customized* by our investors.

-  Actually, the works of writting these codes did not take me too long, I estimated just 3 - 4 nights after all these are all simple codes.
+  Actually, the works of writting these codes did not take me too long.
+I estimated just 3 - 4 nights after all these are all simple codes.
 I used my own spare time and coffee time (I am extremely fond of and addicited to coffee, T-T) to write these codes.

 ## Code
 ```python